rktjmp/hotpot.nvim/README.md

 ### `sync`

-"Sync" a given contexts `.fnl` and `.lua` files.
+Sync a given context's `.fnl` and `.lua` files.
 This is the same operation that occurs when you save a `.fnl` or `.fnlm` file.

 `:Hotpot sync` supports the following parameters:

 - `context=<path>`: sets the context for the command, if not given, the current working directory is used.
 - `force`: force compilation of all files in the context, even if the `.lua` is up to date.
-- `atomic`: allow writing successfully compiled files even if others have compiliation errors.
+- `atomic`: allow writing successfully compiled files even if others have compilation errors.
 - `verbose`: output additional compilation messages.

 ### `watch`